 Do I need a website for my business?
 This question is one of the most commonly asked questions in entrepreneur groups.
-I see many answers, and some people say yes while others say no. I am 100% in the yes category.
+I see many answers; some people say yes, while others say no. I am 100% in the yes category.
 In today’s world, you need a website to be taken seriously in business.

 Customers are going to try to look you up online.
 If they can’t find you, they may find a competitor instead.
 And you just lost your chance at earning their business.
 A website is a minimum requirement for a local or online store today.

 Building your business on a social media channel is a BAD idea for many reasons.
-The most important reason is that you don’t have control over the channel.
+The most important reason is that you don’t control the channel.
 It’s someone else’s, and you’re borrowing their audience.
-Due to this, you have to play by their rules, and we all know the social media algorithm updates can (and do) frequently impact business pages.
+Due to this, you have to play by their rules, and we all know that social media algorithm updates can (and do) frequently impact business pages.
 Building your entire business on a social media channel is like building your home on someone else’s land.
 You wouldn't do that, right?
-Why would you build your business on rented ground then?
+Why would you build your business on rented ground, then?

 I hear this over and over, and I get it.
-Creating a website is time-consuming and can be difficult, but there are so many easy to use website builders out there today that this shouldn’t be a limitation.
+Creating a website is time-consuming and can be difficult, but there are so many easy-to-use website builders out there today that this shouldn’t be a limitation.
 Start with a website builder and go from there.
 You can always upgrade later on.
 Your first website isn’t going to be your last or your best.
-It’s going to be your first website, and it’s going to help get the job done.
+It will be your first website, and it will help get the job done.

 Your first website can be straightforward.
 You should have a homepage that tells potential customers how you can help them.
 You want to address their needs and issues right away and show how you solve their problems.

-Have a contact page, make it easy for the potential customer to find out how to get in touch with you.
+Having a contact page makes it easy for the potential customer to find out how to get in touch with you.
 Have a company or about page if it makes sense in your industry.
 If you sell products online, then you’ll have a product page.
 If you want to blog, set up a blog page too.

-You may have a few different pages, but the most simple website can be just a couple pages and still provide value to your customers and help build your business.
+You may have a few different pages, but the simple website can be just a few pages and still provide value to your customers and help build your business.

-Setting up a professional looking website with a professional email address helps your business look more legitimate to a potential customer.
-Spend a little time and complete the process so that your business can grow.
+Setting up a professional-looking website with a professional email address helps your business look more legitimate to a potential customer.
+Spend a little time and complete the process to grow your business.
 You don’t want your lack of a website to cause a potential customer to find the competition instead.
 That would be bad for business.